rorist/android-reverse/presentation.md

     * What to exploit ?
         * Use tcpdump
         * Use Dalvik Debug Monitor Server (DDMS)
+    * Attacks
         * Code Injection using hijack
         * Android API method hooks

 # Introduction to APK format